solo-io/gloo/docs/content/guides/traffic_management/listener_configuration/_index.md

 weight: 20
 ---

-**Gateway** definitions set up the protocols and ports on which Gloo listens for traffic.
-For example, by default Gloo will have a gateway configured for HTTP and HTTPS traffic.
-Gloo allows you to configure properties of your gateways with several plugins.
+**Gateway** definitions set up the protocols and ports on which Gloo Edge listens for traffic.
+For example, by default Gloo Edge will have a gateway configured for HTTP and HTTPS traffic.
+Gloo Edge allows you to configure properties of your gateways with several plugins.

 These guides show you how to apply these advanced listener configurations to refine your gateways' behavior.